cisco-open/terraform-provider-meraki/docs/data-sources/networks_sensor_alerts_profiles.md

 Read-Only:

 - `direction` (String) If 'above', an alert will be sent when a sensor reads above the threshold.
 If 'below', an alert will be sent when a sensor reads below the threshold.
-Only applicable for temperature and humidity thresholds.
+Only applicable for temperature, humidity, realPower, apparentPower, powerFactor, voltage, current, and frequency thresholds.
 - `duration` (Number) Length of time in seconds that the triggering state must persist before an alert is sent.
-Available options are 0 seconds, 1 minute, 2 minutes, 3 minutes, 4 minutes, 5 minutes, 10 minutes, 15 minutes, 30 minutes, and 1 hour.
+Available options are 0 seconds, 1 minute, 2 minutes, 3 minutes, 4 minutes, 5 minutes, 10 minutes, 15 minutes, 30 minutes, 1 hour, 2 hours, 4 hours, and 8 hours.
 Default is 0.
 - `metric` (String) The type of sensor metric that will be monitored for changes.
-Available metrics are door, humidity, indoorAirQuality, noise, pm25, temperature, tvoc, and water.
+Available metrics are apparentPower, co2, current, door, frequency, humidity, indoorAirQuality, noise, pm25, powerFactor, realPower, temperature, tvoc, upstreamPower, voltage, and water.
 - `threshold` (Attributes) Threshold for sensor readings that will cause an alert to be sent.
 This object should contain a single property key matching the condition's 'metric' value. (see [below for nested schema](#nestedatt--item--conditions--threshold))

 <a id="nestedatt--item--conditions--threshold"></a>